Environmental permits for industrial activities

 Annex 2 industrial activities

-The industrial activities listed in Annex 2 are covered by a simplified permit system with reduced notification requirements.
-A total of 22 sectors/activities in Annex 2 are covered by standard conditions.
-These standard conditions ensure predictability and uniform requirements for the installations concerned and a more efficient issuing of site specific environmental permit.
+Installations undertaking the industrial activities listed in Annex 2 of the Order of environmental Permitting are also required to operate in accordance with a permit, but this regulation includes a simplified permitting system with less burdens.
+Several sectors/activities in Annex 2 (and as an exception two activities on Annex 1) are covered by standard conditions (Order on standard conditions for approval of listed activities), ensuring predictability and uniform requirements for the installations concerned and a more efficient issuing of site-specific environmental permit.